Rineloricaria zaina

-Rineloricaria zaina is a species of catfish in the family Loricariidae.
-It is native to South America, where it ranges from the confluence of the Canoas River and the Pelotas River to the Ibicuí River in the Uruguay River basin in Brazil, as well as Misiones Province in Argentina.
-The species reaches 13.9 cm (5.5 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria zaina is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Uruguay River basin in the southern Brazilian states of Rio Grande do Sul and Santa Catarina as well as in Misiones Province in Argentina.
+This species reaches a standard length of 13.9 cm and is believed to be a facultative air-breather.